Hebe Charlotte Kohlbrugge: Biography

 Following the war, she moved to Switzerland to recover from a case of tuberculosis.
 Kohlbrugge became secretary of the Germany Commission at the Council for Church and Government of the Dutch Reformed Church in 1947.
 She had responsibility for restoring ties with churches alongside Arend van Leeuwen in Soviet-occupied East Germany.
 Kohlbrugge also worked in other countries behind the Iron Curtain, and with the General Diaconal Council to establish the International Relief (World Diaconate) section from 1957 on the condition she continued to work in Eastern Europe.
-Although she received heavy opposition from the Communist authorities, Kohlbrugge was able to enter Eastern European cites in countries such as Czechoslovakia, East Germany, Hungary, Poland, Romania and Yugoslavia to provide students with post-war ideology and enable Dutch students understand socialist ideals.
+Although she received heavy opposition from the Communist authorities, Kohlbrugge was able to enter Eastern European cities in countries such as Czechoslovakia, East Germany, Hungary, Poland, Romania and Yugoslavia to provide students with post-war ideology and enable Dutch students understand socialist ideals.
 She sent theology students to Central Eastern Europe nations and more than 80 Dutch students spent one or two years studying.
 Kohlbrugge was deemed persona non grata in multiple Eastern Bloc countries, such as both Czechoslovakia and Hungary who expelled her in 1975.

 She was a participant in the inaugural Christian Peace Conference in Prague in 1961 and was a Sunday guest with an elder who broadcast a sermon from her great-grandfather in Czech.
 Kohlbrugge stopped working for the World Diaconate in 1972 because she lost trust in the church's leadership; she continued working in Eastern Europe until 1989.
 In 2001, she delivered De islam aan de deur, an essay collection written by her sister.
 Kolhbrugge's autobiography, Tweemaal twee is vijf.
 Getuige in Oost en West, was published in 2002.
 In August 2009, Kohlbrugge and 80 other Protestant Church in the Netherlands members signed a letter advocating a dialogue with Islam with no obscuring the differences or detracting from Christianity's uniqueness.
 She heavily criticised Israel's policy towards the Palestinian people.
 Kohlbrugge's views were based on search and spent the final decade of her life researching the Bible and authored thousands of letters.
 She also talked to school classes about how she coped in Nazi concentration camps.